Dr. Michael Niblett (email@example.com)

 Indicative Module Outline

-(The texts students will need to obtain are marked *** below)
+(The texts students will need to obtain are marked *** below; other readings will be provided via handouts or e-copies)

 Week 1: The Caribbean in the Capitalocene: World-Ecology and World-Literature